University TU Wien

 TU Wien is Austria’s largest institution of research and higher education in the fields of technology and natural sciences.
 With over 26,000 students and more than 4000 scientists, research, teaching and learning dedicated to the advancement of science and technology have been conducted here for more than 200 years, guided by the motto “Technology for People”.
 As a driver of innovation, TU Wien fosters close collaboration with business and industry and contributes to the prosperity of society.

-At the Institute of Statistics and Mathematical Methods in Economics, in the Research Unit of Mathematical Stochastics, TU Wien is offering a position as university assistant (post-doc) limited to 6 years for 40 hours/week.
+At the Institute of Statistics and Mathematical Methods in Economics, in the Research Unit of Probability, TU Wien is offering a position as pre-doc university assistant (PhD scholarship) limited to expected 4 years for 30 hours/week.
 Expected start: October 2024.

 A stimulating research environment, within a young and very active research unit, well integrated in the wider Vienna mathematical community